DMU-lilab/cfDNA/PrimerTrim/README.md

 * The program is used to trim off the primer sequence of the target sequencing. <br>
 * The performing of k-mer indexing alogrithm makes it possible to deal with __thousands of amplicon primer pairs__ at the same time.<br>
 * Compared with other kinds of tools, this program could trim the primer sequence off directly from the fastq file, which could save you a lot of time.<br>
 * There only have 250 reads in the example fastq file, which result in a higher mismatch ratio.
-But in the general amplicon data, the program will has a good performance and lower mismatch ratio<br>.
+But in the general amplicon data, the program will has a good performance and lower mismatch ratio.

 Building